hychen-naza/SSA-RL/README.md

 ## Introduction
 We provide code for evaluate the safety and sample-efficiency of our proposed RL framework.

 For safety, we use Safe Set Algorithm (SSA).
 For efficiency, there are more strategies you can choose:
-1, Adapting SSA
+1, Adapting SSA;
-2, Exploration (PSN, RND, None)
+2, Exploration (PSN, RND, None);
-3, Learning from SSA
+3, Learning from SSA;

 The safety and efficiency results of all models are shown below
 ![safety_result](docs/safety_result.png)